FreePYQ logoFreePYQ

 Explanation:

 The marked price (MP) is �f�'�?�?T�f�?s�,¢�f�'�,¢�f¢â�,�š�,¬�f�?��,¡�f�'â�,�š�f�?s�,¹45,000.
 A 44% discount means the selling price (SP) is 56% of MP.
 So, SP = 0.56 × 45,000 = �f�'�?�?T�f�?s�,¢�f�'�,¢�f¢â�,�š�,¬�f�?��,¡�f�'â�,�š�f�?s�,¹25,200.
 This SP gives an 80% profit, so cost price (CP) = SP / 1.8 = 25,200 / 1.8 = �f�'�?�?T�f�?s�,¢�f�'�,¢�f¢â�,�š�,¬�f�?��,¡�f�'â�,�š�f�?s�,¹14,000.
-The core concept is applying successive percentage changes: first discount, then profit.
+Key point: applying successive percentage changes: first discount, then profit.
 The correct option A fits as it matches the calculated CP.
-Distractors might miscalculate the discount percentage or profit percentage application order.
+The other choices might miscalculate the discount percentage or profit percentage application order.

 Question 37